theupdateframework/taps/tap5.md

 Searching for targets from a delegated targets role instead of the top-level targets role also does not introduce security problems, as long as the root metadata file has distributed the correct keys for the delegated targets role.
 In fact, this may even improve compromise-resilience.
-If the root metadata file on disk is not updated at all, or is updated using different root keys than the original repository, the keys for the delegated targets role can not be incorrectly revoked and replaced with malicious keys, even if the original repository has been compromised.
+If the root metadata file on disk is not updated at all, or is updated using different root keys than the original repository, the keys for the delegated targets role cannot be incorrectly revoked and replaced with malicious keys, even if the original repository has been compromised.

-Users must be careful in tracking and specifying the correct keys for the timestamp, snapshot, and delegated targets role keys of the original repository in order to avoid accidental denial-of-service attacks.
+If custom root keys are used instead of the root keys of the original repository, then users must be careful in tracking and specifying the correct keys for the timestamp, snapshot and / or delegated targets role keys of the original repository in order to avoid accidental denial-of-service attacks.
+If the original repository revokes and replaces these keys, then these keys should also be updated accordingly in the custom root metadata file.

 # Backwards Compatibility